-The automotive industry continues to be a hotbed of innovation, with activity driven by electrification, connected vehicles, and autonomous vehicles, and growing importance of technologies such as artificial intelligence (AI), machine learning (ML), cyber security, and cloud computing.
+The automotive industry continues to be a hotbed of innovation.
+Activity driven by electrification, connected vehicles, and autonomous vehicles, and growing importance of technologies such as artificial intelligence (AI), machine learning (ML), cyber security, and cloud computing.
 In the last three years alone, there have been over 1.2 million patents filed and granted in the automotive industry, according to GlobalData’s report on Cloud in Automotive: AI-assisted fault monitoring.
+Buy the report here.

 AI-assisted fault monitoring is a key innovation area in cloud